 While I was a student, I would give men’s haircuts.
-And to me, I’ve done that since I was 16,15, and it’s just been easy to talk about it, so when I would give men’s haircuts, people would gather around and I would do a lot of little teachings, and the director saw that.
-And she liked that.
-I had a really good way to talk to people and show them.
+And to me, I’ve done that since I was 16,15.
+And it’s just been easy to talk about it.
+When I would give men’s haircuts, people would gather around, and I would teach them a little bit.
+And the director saw that, and she liked that.
+I had a really good way of talking to people and showing them.
 I didn’t want to be an instructor, but I just really wanted to work.
-It fell in my plate and I jumped at the opportunity, so…
+It fell on my plate, and I jumped at the opportunity.

 Just the possibilities that it has.
-There are so many avenues that this company can take…or, this industry…this…it just…so many things.
+There are so many avenues that this company can take or this industry; there are just so many things.
 I mean, you can work from being one of the inspectors, to being behind the chair, to being that platform artist, to an educator for a specific company.
-Just the avenues and the abilities that you can take your craft into…is awesome.
+Just the avenues and the abilities that you can take your craft into are awesome.